 Getting to and around Ljubljana

 You can catch a bus from Ljubljana airport to the centre of town, or alternatively take a taxi.
-There’s a photo essay of Ljubljana.
+There’s a shuttle bus from Ljubljana airport.

 Where to stay in Ljubljana